-Medicines that cause blood vessels to dilate, or widen, are called vasodilators.
-They are used to treat heart failure and control high blood pressure because they cause blood vessels to relax so that blood can flow more easily through the body.
+Medicines that make your blood vessels get wider are called vasodilators.
+They’re used to treat heart failure and control high blood pressure because they cause your blood vessels to relax so that all-important fluid can flow more easily through your body.

-Follow the label directions on how often to take this medication.
-Take it at evenly spaced times, with meals, while you are awake.
+Follow the label to find out how often you should take them.
+Make it at evenly spaced times, with meals, while you are awake.

-The number of doses you take each day, the time allowed between doses and how long you need to take the medication will depend on your condition.
+The number of doses you take each day, the time between doses, and how long you’ll need to take them will depend on your condition.

-Headache; rapid, irregular or pounding heartbeat; numbness or tingling of the fingers or toes; loss of appetite and diarrhea: Your doctor will probably prescribe additional medication to control these side effects.
-If these symptoms are persistent or severe, contact your doctor.
+Headache; rapid, irregular, or pounding heartbeat; numbness or tingling of the fingers or toes; lightheadedness or passing out; loss of appetite; and diarrhea: Your doctor probably will prescribe more medicine to control these.
+If they linger or are severe, talk to your doctor.

-Upset stomach, flushing of face or neck: Contact your doctor if these side effects are persistent or severe.
+Upset stomach, flushing of face or neck: Call your doctor if these side effects hang around or get serious.

 Other Guidelines for Vasodilators

-While taking this drug, have your blood pressure checked regularly, as advised by your doctor.
+- While taking them, have your blood pressure checked regularly.

 - Keep all appointments with your medical team so they can see if the medicine is working.